Let’s create a simple automatic solar light circuit. My kids made it for daily use and to learn electronic circuits. They work well, so we are happy.

 How to assemble Circuits

-He assembled this circuit into a universal PCB Board as Figure below.
-He tried to use the objects close to himself to save money and preserve the environment.
-So we use a kitchen box to use this circuit.
+We assembled this circuit into a universal PCB Board as shown below.
+We tried to use the objects close to us to save money and preserve the environment.
+So, we use a kitchen box to use this circuit.

 Assemble this circuit into the small kitchen box.

-Special for, We use plastic water bottles as an LED lamps.
-Because he noticed that when put some water in the bottle, it becomes a convex lens.
+We use plastic water bottles as LED lamps.
+Because he noticed that when we put some water in the bottle, it became a convex lens.
 Increase the brightness of the light.

 IMPORTANT We need to glue the box and bottle cap well